isomerpages/moe-tkgs/_learning-at-tkgs/Student Development/Character and Citizenship Education.md

 </ol>
 <p>Purpose of TKGS ViA Programme</p>
 <ul>
-<li>To provide learning experiences that support students&rsquo; development as socially responsible citizens who can contribute meaningfully to the community, through the learning and application of values, knowledge and skills; and</li>
+<li>To provide learning experiences that support students’ development as socially responsible citizens who can contribute meaningfully to the community, through the learning and application of values, knowledge and skills; and</li>
 <li>To instill in our students a sense of empathy, rootedness and responsibility for Singaporeans and global community.</li>
 </ul>
 <p><strong>Student Outcomes</strong></p>